deckerweb/wp-german-formal/readme.txt

 **Tipps & Mehr**

-* [Entdecken Sie meine anderen Plugins](http://genesisthemes.de/plugins/) oder schauen Sie auf meine [WordPress.org Profilseite](http://profiles.wordpress.org/users/daveshine/)
+* [Entdecken Sie meine anderen Plugins für WordPress bzw.
+Genesis](http://genesisthemes.de/plugins/) oder schauen Sie auf meine [WordPress.org Profilseite](http://profiles.wordpress.org/users/daveshine/)
 * Tipp: [*GenesisFinder* - Finden, dann erschaffen.
 Die Genesis Framework Suchmaschine.](http://genesisfinder.com/)

 = EN: =

 Instead of the packaged language files that come with WordPress - DE Edition - this plugin loads custom language packs translated, maintained and provided via David Decker of DECKERWEB.
-This includes the following sections: Global/Core, Admin and Network Admin.
+This includes the following sections: Global/Core, Admin and Network Admin, plus all the Default Themes, Twenty Ten up to Twenty Fourteen (2010-2014).

 * de_DE.mo = the global area, these are the strings that could appear anywhere, frontend, backend, Multisite
 * admin-de_DE.mo = strings that only appear in the admin area
 * network-admin-de_DE.mo = strings that only appear in the Network admin area in Multisite
+* twenty{...}-de_DE.mo = strings from the used default theme

 Those new language packs are based on the "official language packs" from the DE Edition in the formal version.
-However, the new language files were heavily modified and a lot of important strings and principals changed.
+However, the new language files were heavily modified and a lot of important strings and principals changed, based on the principles laid out below.

 **Essentials for the Translations (German only!)**